-I can feel my former, angry kid-self flinging my school shoe in frustration off my feet and it colliding with the glass doors.
-And then my dad instantaneously bursting into my room, his eyes fixed on the gaping hole.
+I can see my former, kid-self fling my school shoe in frustration off my feet and it colliding with the glass doors.

-Woah, was all I could say.
+Woah, was all I could remember saying.

-I wake up everyday at my mother’s house, with excitement about what the day has in store, with the same word pressed on my lips.
+I wake up everyday at my mother’s house with excitement about what the day has in store, with the same word pressed on my lips.

 Woah– this was the most time my mother and I had shared since she left.